qjadud1994/RetinaNet_tensorflow/README.md

 # RetinaNet_tensorflow
-For easier and more readable tensorflow codes
+For easier and more readable tensorflow codes (On Working!!)

 ## How to use
 - For Trainig (recommend to use the default parameters)